 novel largely focuses on the primary and secondary officers aboard the ship, which is led by the Admiral of the Northern Fleet, Leonid Volsky, an aging, heavy set career officer who

-father figure to many of the crew.
-The ship’s Captain is the enterprising and scheming Vladimir Karpov, who takes a hard line on the questions the ship faces, moderated by the Admiral’s
+stands as a father figure to many of the crew.
+The ship’s Captain is the enterprising and scheming Vladimir Karpov, who takes a hard line on the questions the ship faces, moderated

 by the Admiral’s higher authority.
 Karpov forges an uneasy alliance with the ship’s Chief of Operations, Gennady Orlov, the bullying master of schedules and crew assignments,

 and they eventually find themselves in conflict with Admiral Volsky as the action deepens, and they realize that there is now no higher authority controlling them back in “Mother

 Russia.”
 They are seventy years and thousands of miles from their home port of Severomorsk, and not likely to ever see their homeland again.
 These principle characters are well

 drawn, believable people, and the author often lets us inside their heads as each one muses over the dilemmas facing the ship.